DukeDeWett/fashionhub-qa-challenge/README.md

 ## Known issues found by the suite

-- **Broken homepage link to domain root**: `tests/link-status-codes.spec.ts` fails consistently across all 3 browsers because a link on the home page resolves to `https://pocketaces2.github.io/` (the bare GitHub Pages domain root) instead of `https://pocketaces2.github.io/fashionhub/`.
-Since this is a project site, the bare root returns a 404.
-This is a genuine defect on the live site, not an issue with the test — Test Case 2 is correctly flagging it as specified.
+- **Broken reference to the domain root**: `tests/console-errors.spec.ts` and `tests/link-status-codes.spec.ts` both fail consistently, in all 3 browsers, on the exact same URL: `https://pocketaces2.github.io/` returns a 404.
+Something on the home page references the bare GitHub Pages domain root instead of `https://pocketaces2.github.io/fashionhub/`.
+Since this is a project site (not a user/org root site), the bare root doesn't resolve.
+Two independent checks — a live network-response listener and an explicit link crawler — catch it identically, across all three browser engines, which is strong evidence this is a genuine site defect rather than a test issue.